 The next screen you see is generated out of Duo Security, and will walk you through the process of linking your mobile device and Duo Security together.

 5. When asked what device to set up, the best option is to go with the recommended option of a Mobile Phone.

 Mobile phones are the most versatile device.
 They can be used with most of the different types of challenges Duo can use to confirm your identity, such as Duo Push (via the Duo Mobile app), passcodes, and callbacks.
 When selecting a Mobile phone, Duo will send you a text or call the phone to confirm it is yours during the setup process.

 Duo will display a barcode on the screen that you scan using the Duo Mobile app on your phone, which will connect the app and your account.
 For this reason, it is best to use a PC to set up Duo, to allow you to scan the screen with your app.

-When you try to access a secure SCU digital service, you will be prompted to enter your SCU Username and password into MySCU as normal.
+When you try to access a secure SCU digital service, you will first be prompted to enter your SCU Username and password into MySCU as normal.
 Before you can proceed further, a Challenge Screen will appear.

 For just about every situation, the best challenge choice is a Duo Push.
 Select “Send Me a Push”, and the Duo Security app on your phone will open and ask if you should allow this logon.

-Click APPROVE on your phone, and the login will proceed automatically.
+Tap APPROVE on your phone, and the login will proceed automatically.

 If you ever receive this screen unexpectedly, click DENY.
 Unless you click APPROVE, whoever is trying to log in as you will not be able to.
-This may indicate a security issue, and you should change your SCU Username password as soon as possible!
+This may indicate a security issue, and you should change your SCU Username's password as soon as possible!

-If your device has been configured with a phone number, you can elect to receive a call.
+If your selected device has been configured with a phone number, you can elect to receive a call.
 You will confirm the logon via the phone’s keypad in response to the voice prompt.